 Guideline development process

-This guidance updates and replaces recommendations 1.2, 1.3, 1.4 and 1.6 in NICE technology appraisal 47 (published in September 2002) and recommendations 1.1 and 1.2 from NICE tecnology appraisal 80 (published in July 2004).
+This guidance updates and replaces recommendations 1.2, 1.3, 1.4 and 1.6 in NICE technology appraisal 47 (September 2002) and recommendations 1.1 and 1.2 from NICE technology appraisal 80 (July 2004).

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, professionals are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or service users.
 The application of the recommendations in this guideline is not mandatory and the guideline does not override the responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or their carer or guardian.